honojs/website/getting-started/fastly.md

-# Fastly Compute@Edge
+# Fastly Compute

-[Fastly's Compute@Edge](https://www.fastly.com/products/edge-compute) offering allows us to build high scale, globally distributed applications and execute code at the edge of Fastly CDN.
+[Fastly's Compute](https://www.fastly.com/products/edge-compute) offering allows us to build high scale, globally distributed applications and execute code at the edge of Fastly CDN.

-Hono also works on Fastly Compute@Edge.
+Hono also works on Fastly Compute.

 ## 1. Install CLI

-To use Compute@Edge, you must [create a Fastly account](https://www.fastly.com/jp/signup/) if you don't already have one.
+To use Fastly Compute, you must [create a Fastly account](https://www.fastly.com/jp/signup/) if you don't already have one.
 Then, install [Fastly CLI](https://github.com/fastly/cli).

 macOS